jessepav/lacygoill-wiki-backup/vim/string.md

 ## What's the evaluation of `getline('.')[col('.')]`?

 The character right *after* the cursor.
-If the  latter is multi-byte, then,  the expression evaluates to  its first byte instead.
+If the  latter is multibyte,  then, the expression  evaluates to its  first byte instead.

 ### Why is it not the character under the cursor?